AhmedMoAbdo/Number-Guessing-Game-in-Java/README.md

 4. Receive feedback on whether your guess is higher or lower than the correct number.
 5. Repeat steps 3-4 until you correctly guess the number.
 6. The program displays the number of attempts made to guess the correct number.

+## Code Overview
+- User Input
+  Utilizes the Scanner class to receive user input for guesses.
+- Random Number Generation
+  Utilizes the random() method from the Math class to generate a random number.
+- Feedback System
+  Provides clear feedback after each guess, guiding the player towards the correct answer.
+- Loop Structure
+  Implements a loop structure to continuously prompt the user for guesses until the correct number is guessed.
+- Attempt Tracking
+  Keeps track of the number of attempts made by the player.